 The WYRE Building

 The recently vacated WYRE building - owned by the City of Annapolis - was suggested as a refuge.
 The Youth Services Bureau had just moved out to newly refurbished digs at the Stanton Center.
 The 50-year old building, surrounded by 5 1/4 acres of city-owned parkland at the head of Spa Creek, was certainly usable for the museum's purposes.
 With the encouragement of the mayor and support from some City Council members, a lease arrangement was pursued.
 An inspection by the city's Permits office revealed numerous code deficiencies (including the need for a sprinkler system).
 These needs had to be corrected before the museum could open, so a long-term lease became an obvious requirement to attract the investment of funds and manpower to fix up the place as a lasting home for the museum.
 In June 2001, a long term lease was approved.
 Building improvements and maintenance are the responsibility of CCM in lieu of rent.
-The lease is up for renewal every 5 years.
-After 8 months of renovations, our doors opened to the public in November 2002!
+After months of renovations, our doors opened to the public in November 2002!